andeya/erpc/socket/README.md

 - Support set the size of socket I/O buffer
 - Support custom communication protocol
 - Support custom transfer filter pipe (Such as gzip, encrypt, verify...)
-- Packet contains both Header and Body
+- Message contains both Header and Body
 - Supports custom encoding types, e.g `JSON` `Protobuf`
 - Header contains the status code and its description text
 - Each socket is assigned an id
-- Provides `Socket Hub`, `Socket` pool and `*Packet` stack
+- Provides `Socket Hub`, `Socket` pool and `*Message` stack
-- Support setting the size of the reading packet (if exceed disconnect it)
+- Support setting the size of the reading message (if exceed disconnect it)
 - Provide an operating interface to control the connection file descriptor